Believe... In Holiday Magic: The show

+Pre-shows

+Tick-Tock Tidings

+Beginning in 2005, one part from the former Holiday Wishes is used every 15 minutes after sunset and before the main show begins at "it's a small world" Holiday.
+This show was sponsored by Sylvania from 2009–2013 with the show being updated in 2013.

+It's also the after show, where its shown 15 minutes after the show ends and before the park closes.

+Wintertime Enchantment

+Since 2007 (and altered for 2016), there is mini light show that lights up Sleeping Beauty Castle with snow.
+The child (presumably Pinocchio) asks his mother (presumably the Blue Fairy) that he wishes for snow to come.
+The mother then tells him that he must believe in the holidays for it to come true.
+The soundtrack is a revamped version of Shine from Disney's LuminAria.
+In 2008, Disneyland introduced an artificial 60 foot tall Christmas Tree in the middle of Town Square near the entrance of the park, in which there are LED lights within the tree itself.
+These LED lights on the tree and the overhanging garlands (except for 2016, when they were absent due to the Paint the Night parade floats being to tall) used to sync alongside the castle itself until 2017, when Disneyland rolled out new decorations for the tree the following year.
+In 2015, this show was not present mostly due to the absence of the winter castle and Disney choosing not to tweak any 60th anniversary offerings for the holidays unlike the 50th anniversary ten years prior.

 Opening

-The show begins with a young woman (as of the 2007 Christmas season) encouraging everyone to remember and believe in holiday magic:

-"Does your heart hold the magic of the holidays?
+The show begins with a young woman (as of the 2007 Christmas season) encouraging everyone to remember and believe in holiday magic: "Does your heart hold the magic of the holidays?
 Is it filled with warm memories just waiting to be discovered again?
-Now is the time to open your heart, believe in that magic, and remember those treasured moments...they're still there, deep within you, waiting to touch you once more.
+Now is the time to open your heart, believe in that magic, and remember those treasured moments. they're still there, deep within you, waiting to touch you once more.
 So come along as the magic of the seasons leads the way."

-As of the 2007 season, the narrator was changed from an old woman's voice to a new younger voice which is believed to be Kellie Coffey.

-There has been a change in some of the narration, The new voice does not include "Well now is the time to open your heart.."
+As of the 2007 season, the narrator was changed from an old woman's voice to a new younger voice which is believed either to be Kellie Coffey or Rosalyn Landor, the voice of the Blue Fairy.
+There has been a change in some of the narration, The new voice does not include "Well now is the time to open your heart" and "Oh..

-or "Oh..
 They're still there.."

 Can You Remember

 The song "Can You Remember", performed by country singer Kellie Coffey, begins after the woman finishes her speech.
 The lyrics are a Christmas version of the song "Remember the Magic", the theme song from Walt Disney World's 25th anniversary celebration performed by Brian McKnight.